kickylau/ServicePros-Coding-Challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Kicky's Online Library is a responsive datatable component built on a third-party React package called Material-UI.
-Along with Javascript and Vite.
-The book list is able to provide more than 100 books' information from Amazon by applying "search", "sort", "filter" ,"download", "print" and more features.
+Kicky's Online Library is a responsive datatable component built on a third-party React package called Material-UI, along with JavaScript and Vite.
+The application fetches data from SPIG's backend service hosted on Amazon and renders it in a data table, with features such as `search`, `sort`, `filter` ,`download`, `print` and more!

   <img src="ScreenShot.png" width=auto height=auto>